Top 8 Picnic Spots on Dartmoor - For a scenic bite to eat in Nature

-The Dartmoor National Park at 368 square miles has stunning views and many amazing locations to explore for a great midday lunch or a scenic evening BBQ, of the many locations in Devon, I couldn't recommend Dartmoor more for a Picnic out in Nature.
+The Dartmoor National Park at 368 square miles has stunning views and many amazing locations to explore, it really is an area of outstanding natural beauty and makes the perfect location for a great midday lunch or a scenic evening BBQ, of the many locations in Devon, I couldn't recommend Dartmoor more for a Picnic out in Nature.

 Time spent on Dartmoor provides you with the opportunity to explore Devon's largest nature reserve and be surrounded by wildlife and nature among some stunning views and whether you're taking a drive through the countryside or taking a leisurely stroll, make sure you take a picnic with you during your visit.

 Here are our favourite 8 locations for a Dartmoor picnic.